jamesgraves/rust-cookbook/src/database/postgres/installing_postgresql.md

 # Create the `cats` test database

-Connect to the database server using the `psql` command-line client, using the password that was set:
+Connect to the database server using the `psql` command-line client, using the password that was set above:

 ```
 psql -h 127.0.0.1 -U postgres -W